shakapaul/simple-python-script-to-launch-browser-via-terminal/README.md

+# simple-python-script-to-launch-browser-via-terminal

-# simple-python-script-to-launch-browser-via-terminalTo launch it in terminal RUN ./browse.py
+To launch it in terminal RUN ./browse.py